Jan-Georg Deutsch Scholarship in African History, 2018-21

 Lady Wallis Budge Prize for Academic Excellence, 2016

 I specialise in Egyptian history and language, with an emphasis on Coptic and the early Church.
-My research builds on the Cult of Saints Project, which is based here in Oxford.
-I explore the conventions of the representation of visions in Coptic hagiography, focusing on whether these conventions differ according to the characters experiencing visions.
+My research explores the conventions of the representation of visions in Coptic hagiography, focusing on whether these conventions differ according to the characters experiencing visions and how they fit into the broader context of miracles in hagiography in Late Antiquity and Byzantium.
 For this project, I work closely with both the Faculty of History and the Griffith Institute in the Faculty of Oriental Studies.

 I am also trained in archaeological science and excavation, including at the University of Liverpool field school at Nortion Priory.
 In conjunction with Drs Peter Gethin and Matthew Ponting at the University of Liverpool, during my MA I focused particularly on studying Egyptian blue.

 On the Representation of Visions in Selected Coptic Hagiographical Texts (DPhil thesis)

 English translation of the Posthumous Miracles of Apa Claudius

 Agar, C. 2017, 'A tale of two universities'.
 Blog of the Department of Archaeology, Classics and Egyptology, University of Liverpool, 4th October.

 Agar, C. 2016, 'Egypt'.
 Old Members Trust Travel Grant report of University College, Oxford, 6th November.

 Will present the 60-minute paper ‘The Cult of Saints in Coptic Texts: Saints, Sinners, and Pilgrims in Early Christian Egypt’ at the Leicester Ancient Egyptian Society on 17th April 2021, Leicester New Walk Museum